gioacchinowang/mifeos/cndreg2d/README.md

 for very high resolution data, some 4-byte INTEGER(I4B) variables may become insufficient, and will need to be replaced by 8-byte INTEGER(I8B)

-### this legacy code is originally shared by Dr. Anne Ducout and now modified by Dr. Jiaxin Wang
+## AUTHOR

+- Dr. Anne Ducout
+- Dr. Dmitri Pogosyan